SOARingLab/business-process-with-constraint/README.md

 ## Repository

-In the `repository` dierctory, each sub-directory holds an business process and its constraints.
+In the `repository` directory, each sub-directory holds a business process and its constraints.
 The business process is stored in `business-process.bpmn`.
 Since different sets of constraints can be specified in different scenarios, the set of constraints in each scenario is stored in `scenairo-x.md`.

 For example, `online-grocery` holds the business process of an online grocery and its constraints. `business-process.bpmn` contains the business process.
 When a customer places an order, the online grocery will deliver goods to the customer and receive payment from the customer: